 The team hypothesised that:

-- Traders with high lot sizes in volatile instruments (e.g. oil, USD/CAD, XAU/USD) were either overexposed or trend-following
+- Traders with high lot sizes in volatile instruments (e.g. oil, USD/CAD, XAU/USD) were either overexposed or trend-following and would lead to high-churn

 - Newer traders were more likely to be swayed by market narratives, and thus needed messaging that addressed risk and control